Taylor921/Arduino-LDR-Application/README.md

 }
 ```
 The data set for the device is referenced by ```thing.handle()``` for the purpose of transmitting to the platform.
 The photoresistor is read by the ```analogRead()``` function and is finally printed via ```Serial.println()```.

+## Testin
+Wifi testing of sending a 'hello world' text to thinger.io in order to determine if the Adafruit Huzzah32 was properly connected to the internet and to see if data was being transmitted.

+Photoresistor testing was used to determine if the voltage divider was working and if the Ardiuno code was written correctly.
+The device was tested in a dim room and a bright phone light was used to see if a higher value would be detected by the photoresistor.

+Testing of the combination of the bluetooth and photorestistor code was necessary to get the data to read to Thinger.io.
+It was determined that using pin A4 was the best pin to use for transmitting data.
+Pin A3 and A2 also worked for reading the photoresistor.
+Pin A1 ans A0 caused an issue when data was being collected and trasmitted.